INDIVIDUAL TAX RETURNS

 Must I have earned South African sourced income to submit a tax return?

-Non-residents with active tax reference numbers will still be required to submit a tax return even where they have not earned South African-sourced income.
-Such a return will be a zero return.
-The obligation to submit a return will fall away when you have no South African-sourced income and have deregistered your tax number.
-(You may only deregister once you dispose of all your assets in South Africa such as bank accounts, properties, trusts, shares, and policies.
+- Non-residents taxpayers with active income tax numbers will still be required to submit an annual tax return.
+Where they have not earned South African-sourced income zero return must be filed.
+The obligation to submit a return will fall away when you have no South African-sourced income and have deregistered your income tax number.
+(You may only deregister once you dispose of all your assets in South Africa, such as bank accounts, properties, trusts, shares, and policies.
 Additionally, your profile must be fully compliant).

 How do I eliminate double taxation on income earned in South Africa?

 Where there is a double taxation agreement signed between South Africa and the State in which you are a tax resident, the double taxation agreement will determine which country has taxing rights in respect of the relevant income earned.
-Where both South Africa and the State in which you are a tax resident have taxing rights, you will need to claim foreign tax credits from that State in respect of the taxes already paid in South Africa.
+Where both South Africa and the host country have taxing rights, you will need to claim tax relief from that State in respect of the taxes already paid in South Africa.

 I’m a non-resident who ceased working in South Africa and now earn a pension and annuity income from a South African pension fund.
 Where do I pay the taxes relating to the income I’m receiving?